Everything you need to know about traveling by motorhome in the USA

 .

-This was one part of the motorhome trip that made me anxious: what if the water runs out?
+This was the part of the RV trip that had me most anxious: What if we run out of water?
 What if we run out of gas?
-What if the sewer clogs? and how do you connect things?
-I asked the few people I knew who had already traveled in a motorhome and the answer was always the same “it’s peaceful”.
-But, man, what if the water runs out?
+What if the toilet clogs?
+And how do you even hook everything up?
+I asked the few people I knew who had done an RV trip before, and the answer was always the same: “It’s easy.”
+But still — what if the water runs out?

 .